MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner.md

     When prompted, specify the password for your service account credentials for Azure AD, and then click **Accept**.

-    If your scanner service account cannot be granted the **Log on locally** right for the installation: Follow the instructions in the [Specify and use the Token parameter for Set-AIPAuthentication](./rms-client/client-admin-guide-powershell.md#specify-and-use-the-token-parameter-for-set-aipauthentication) section from the admin guide.
+    If your scanner service account cannot be granted the **Log on locally** right for the installation:
+        -  For the classic client: See [Specify and use the Token parameter for Set-AIPAuthentication](./rms-client/client-admin-guide-powershell.md#specify-and-use-the-token-parameter-for-set-aipauthentication) from that client's admin guide.
+        -  For the unified labeling client: Use the *OnBehalfOf* parameter with Set-AIPAuthentication, as described at the end of [How to label files non-interactively for Azure Information Protection](./rms-client//clientv2-admin-guide-powershell.md#how-to-label-files-non-interactively-for-azure-information-protection) in that client's admin guide.

 The scanner now has a token to authenticate to Azure AD, which is valid for one year, two years, or never expires, according to your configuration of the **Web app /API** in Azure AD.
 When the token expires, you must repeat steps 1 and 2.